Libyan Red Crescent calls for Benghazi ceasefire as fighting rages

 Haftar’s forces and the army said they were in full control of the February 17 militia camp, previously controlled by Islamists.
 Pictures posted on Facebook pages showed soldiers in a courtyard of the camp.

-Special forces commander Wanis Bukhamda told Reuters the airport area was under full army control after Ansar al-Sharia - blamed by Washington for an assault on the former U.S. consulate in 2012 which killed the American ambassador - fled.
+Special forces commander Wanis Bukhamda told Reuters the area of the airport was under full army control after Ansar al-Sharia - blamed by Washington for an assault on the former U.S. consulate in 2012 which killed the American ambassador - fled.

 “The terrorists have been expelled,” he said.